deesynertz/how_to_create_rep/README.md

 ## SOME RULES TO FOLLOW BEFORE PUSH SOME CHANGES TO GITHUB

-This is very important rules for team work.
+These are very important rules for teamwork.

 - stage your changes